RichardDooling/Entertainment_Law/Defamation_Privacy/Defamation_Privacy.md

 that there were obvious reasons to doubt the veracity or accuracy of Hauser's book.
 Absent such evidence, reliance on *Execution* is not evidence of actual malice. [*Herbert v.
-Lando*](http://scholar.google.com/scholar_case?case=16697660620075994229) (plaintiff must show either that publisher "entertained serious doubts" or "obvious reasons" to doubt source). [*St. Amant*](http://scholar.google.com/scholar_case?case=8635492247136926004) ("[R]eckless conduct is not measured by whether a reasonably prudent man would have published or would have investigated before publishing.")
+Lando*](http://scholar.google.com/scholar_case?case=16697660620075994229) (plaintiff must show either that publisher "entertained serious doubts" or "obvious reasons" to doubt source). [*St. Amant*][amant] ("[R]eckless conduct is not measured by whether a reasonably prudent man would have published or would have investigated before publishing.")

 #### C. *Failure to Consult Plaintiff Prior to Making Film*